Thank you to everyone who helped win same-sex marriage. Your lobbying and generosity has meant that we are another huge step closer to equality.

 Moreover, the government is maintaining the ban on civil partnerships for opposite-sex couples.
 This is discrimination.
 It is not equal human rights.
-We are lobbying to end the remaining discrimination.
-This includes supporting the legal bid by Rebecca Steinfeld and Charles Keidan to overturn the current legal prohibition on heterosexual civil partnerships.
+There are efforts to end the remaining discrimination.
+This includes the legal bid by Rebecca Steinfeld and Charles Keidan to overturn the current legal prohibition on heterosexual civil partnerships.

 If you’re subscribed to receive our emails, we will inform you of the latest developments.
 Subscribe here.

 Please consider a donation, to help us continue the campaign for full equality.

 Same-sex marriages are legalised under a new law that is separate and different from the Marriage Act 1949.
 Separate and different are not equal.

 There are six aspects of discrimination in the Marriage (Same Sex Couples) Act:

 - Pension inheritance rights are fewer on death of a same-sex marriage spouse.
 The surviving partner is not entitled to receive the full value of their deceased partner’s pension.
 Employers are required by law to pay same-sex survivor’s pensions based only on contributions made since 2005.
 Although many employers are likely to pay out from 1988 onwards, this is discretionary and may not be the full value of the lifetime pension contributions by a same-sex spouse.
 This means that pension contributions made in the years before 2005/1988 are in many instances discounted and will not be received by the surviving same-sex marriage partner.